 You could indulge in it from the seaside directly outside the door or take it back to your lodge if it’s too cold to sit outside.

 Sadly, I didn’t have as much time as I would have liked to explore Aberdeen but I did get the chance to walk along Aberdeen’s mile-long beach.
 Also worth checking out is the Footdee, which locals refer to as Fittie.
 It’s a quirky fishing village at the end of the beach with brightly painted houses and eccentric decorations.

 If you’re short on time check out this self-guided audio tour that leads you through Union Street.

 Or simply explore on your own.
-Head to Old Aberdeen which was settled in the 14th century by monks, scholars, traders and travellers.
+Head to Old Aberdeen which was settled in the 14th century by monks, scholars, traders, and travelers.
 As you explore the cobblestone streets you’ll feel as if you’ve stepped back in time.
-Of special note is St Machar’s Cathedral and King’s College.
+Of special note are St Machar’s Cathedral and King’s College.

-Marischal College which dates back to 1593 and is now the headquarters to Aberdeen’s City Council is the second largest granite building in the world.
+Marischal College which dates back to 1593 and is now the headquarters of Aberdeen’s City Council is the second-largest granite building in the world.
 Only second to the Escorial in Spain.

-Also worth checking out is the epic Balmoral Castle Tour located 1:15 drive from Aberdeen.
+Also worth checking out is the epic Balmoral Castle Tour located a 1:15 drive from Aberdeen.

 You can find more about what to eat in Aberdeenshire from my friend Jodie of Ala Jode.

 If you love adventure, then I’d highly recommend exploring Aberdeenshire for a long weekend.
 The idyllic landscapes will leave you feeling relaxed while the adventures will rejuvenate you.
 You’re not soon to forget a short vacation in Aberdeenshire.

 My visit to Bennachie was made possible by VisitBritain in collaboration with iAmbassador.
 As always, all opinions are my own.